 “Stop!” she cried.
 “Let him go!”

-It had clearly been an accident—Kanna’s own fault—but still, some disproportionate fury came over her.
+It had clearly been an accident—Kanna’s own fault, mostly—but still, some disproportionate fury came over her.
 She slammed her hands hard against Goda in retaliation, enough that it made the woman’s tall frame jerk in place.
 Goda took a few steps back, but she didn’t respond.
 She only stared down with an expression that had grown abruptly serious.

 “What?”
 Kanna snapped.
 “Are you going to hit me or something?”